-Our dreams prove non-ordinary reality exists.
-Dream interpretation provides a window into our Spirit, our Soul.
+Our dreams prove non-ordinary reality exists. interpreting these glimpses into our psyche provides a window into our Spirit, our Soul.
 So, learning the meaning of your dreams is important to understanding who we are.

 What is a Dream?